capactio/capact/docs/proposal/20201102-artifacts.md

 **Suggested solution**

-We have the Interface entity which defines the input and output parameters which becomes Action signature.
+We have the Interface entity which defines the input and output parameters which become Action signature.

 The **required** input TypeInstances should be defined on Interface.
-By doing so, we can ensure that Implementations are exchangable and do not introduce new requirements.
+By doing so, we can ensure that Implementations are exchangeable and do not introduce new requirements.

 The **optional** input TypeInstances should be defined on Implementation.
-Only Implementation knows that something can be swapped out, e.g. user can pass an existing database and defined workflow can handle such situation and reuse the given database instead of creating a new one.
+The only Implementation knows that something can be swapped out, e.g. users can pass an existing database and defined workflow can handle such a situation and reuse the given database instead of creating a new one.

 Syntax for Interface: